FrankieJLyons/Portfolio-Work/README.md

 Known Issues:

-- If the ball speed is too great it will pass through a paddle
-- If the ball deflects from a paddle corner it may go the wrong direction
+- If the paddle is close to the spawners, it jitters
+- Paddle velocity may skip or jump

 To Add:

+- Convert detections to within ranges
 - More balls
-  -- Paddle follow logic
+- Paddle follow logic for multiple balls
 - Deflector mechanic?